dizzydwarfus/salesforce-event-listener/README.md

 ```
 ## Note on Modified Libraries
 Due to the inactive status of aiocometd and aiosfstream, necessary modifications were made to support the latest async features of Python and ensure compatibility with Salesforce's current API and Event Bus features.
 These libraries are maintained locally within this project to facilitate direct updates and customizations as required, avoiding dependency on potentially outdated or unsupported external libraries.

+## Note on Pub-Sub API
+The `pub-sub-api` directory contains a protocol buffer file for defining the API, as well as generated Python files for the API client.
+This is intended for future use and is not currently implemented in the project.
+This is the new API that Salesforce is moving towards, and it will replace the current CometD and Streaming API.
+The `pubsub_api.proto` file defines the API, and the `PubSubClient.py` file is the client for interacting with the Salesforce pub-sub API.